Uno-Takashi/checkmake-action/README.md

 - **Easy-to-use variable specification**
   - Wrapping command line arguments allows for more intuitive execution.
 - **Can be embedded in CI**
-  - You can Keep beautiful your Makefile everytime.
+  - You can Keep beautiful your Makefile every time.

 ## 🗞️ Introduction